henry2004y/VisAnaJulia/docs/src/man/examples.md

 # Examples

-Examples of data loading are in [SWMF.jl](https://henry2004y.github.io/SWMF.jl/dev/man/examples/).
+Examples of data loading are in [Batsrus.jl](https://henry2004y.github.io/Batsrus.jl/dev/man/examples/).
-You can use all the functions in `SWMF.jl` by, e.g., `VisAna.readdata`, or you can just import the packge by `using SWMF`.
+You can use all the functions in `Batsrus.jl` by, e.g., `VisAna.readdata`, or you can just import the packge by `using Batsrus`.

 ## Quick exploration of data